X

 • Mastering digital research tools (OSINT, databases, archives)

-• Understanding data journalism and visualisation
+• Understanding data journalism and visual storytelling

 • Knowing social media as a research and publishing tool